+Why did you volunteer for the program?
 Amy: I believe this program can make a difference in a student’s life.
 I feel that if I can reach just one student and that student benefits in the future from even just one idea, then I’ve made a difference.

 Sarah: I am concentrating in Business Law and Financial Services at Suffolk Law School, so this seemed like a great opportunity to give back to the community in a way that corresponds to my career goals and personal values.
 I think that financial education should begin at a much earlier age than the college years, because this is the time when kids are first beginning to make financial decisions which can really impact their future, such as taking out student loans, applying for credit, paying bills, etc.

+Why should other attorneys get involved?
 Sarah: Other attorneys (and law students!) should get involved because this is a fantastic opportunity to give back to the Boston community, and provide high school students with some very practical skills in order to help them make educated financial decisions.
 This program empowers students by giving them the information they need in order to independently make good financial decisions.

+What was the highlight of the session?
 Sarah: This group of students was very engaged in the conversation, which gave us the opportunity to ask a lot of questions and get the students involved during the entire class.
 The students seemed to truly care about the issues we were talking about, and were proactive in connecting the information we provided with things that were going on in their everyday lives.

+What information did the students seem to find most interesting and useful?
 Amy: They were really interested in the W-4 and W-2’s and taxes.
 However, this was a unique group of students.
 Most of them worked one or two jobs with significant hours and had already filled out the W-4 forms and had no idea why or what it was and they were just getting their W-2’s for the first time so they were interested in that topic because they didn’t know they might have to file taxes or that they could file a tax return and get money back or possibly have to pay.
 The other topic they always find interesting is making out the budget, it is fun for the students.
 They can use their imagination of what they want now and in the future, think about the reality of what things cost and then dream about what they will do to make it happen.